How to Calculate Your Average Grade (Weighted & Unweighted Methods)

 Formula:

-Step 1: Add them all up → 85 + 90 + 80 = 255
+Step 1: Add all grades → 85 + 90 + 80 = 255

-Step 2: Divide by 3 subjects → 255 ÷ 3 = 85% average grade
+Step 2: Divide by the number of subjects → 255 ÷ 3 = 85%

-So, your unweighted average is 85% (B grade).
+Your unweighted average grade is 85% (B grade).

 How to Calculate a Weighted Average Grade